 - How to automatically identify overdue accounts for follow-up

-- How to launch a flexible collection program, which allows dental practice owners to modulate how assertive an approach to take
+- How to launch a flexible collection program, which allows dental practice owners to modulate how assertive an approach to take and

-- Ways to validate if your practice management system is compatible with effective
+- Ways to validate if your practice management system is compatible with effective cash flow management.

 David Wiener (aka “Mr. Cash Flow”), is the CEO of Cash Flow Strategies, Inc. David has assisted practices and businesses across the US to maximize their cash flow.
 Since 2008, he has also provided practices a unique service designed to automate and streamline their accounts receivable follow-up and collections.